datumorphism/datumorphism.github.io/content/wiki/forecasting/forecasting-problem.md

 A model $f$ will use $x^{(i)} _ {t-K:t}$ and $u^{(i)} _ {t-K:t+H}$ to forecast $y^{(i)} _ {t+1:t+H}$.

+The above formulation is mostly focusing on the point forecasts.
+Alternative, the {{< c "cards/forecasting/prediction-space.md" "probabilistic view" >}} of a forecasting problem has been a very hot topic in recent years.

 ## The Time Delay Embedding Representation